-“You see the rapid unscheduled disassembly of that rocket?”
+“Did you see the rapid unscheduled disassembly of the rocket?”

-Run it up the flagpole: test the popularity of a new idea.
+Run it up the flagpole: Testing the popularity of a new idea.

-“Let’s run it up the flagpole before we speak with the client.”
+“Let’s run it up the flagpole before talking to the client.”

-Sharpen the pencil: to better solve a problem through closer investigation and review.
-Also, using more precise numbers.
-By and large, this expression is used to fix up approximated work.
+Sharpen the pencil: To better solve a problem through closer investigation and review.
+By and large, improving approximated work by using precise numbers.

 “Let’s sharpen the pencil to finish the structural load calculations.”

-Siamese connection: a pipe that branches off into two.
+Siamese connection: A pipe branching off into two outlets.

-“Go ahead and add a siamese connection as the pipe will have two outlets.”
+“Add a Siamese connection as the pipe will have two outlets.”

-Six of one, half a dozen of the other: comparing two similar items together.
+Six of one, half a dozen of the other: Comparing two similar items.

-“It doesn’t matter if you design it this way.
-In any event, it’s six of one, half a dozen of the other.”
+“It doesn’t matter if you design it this way, as it’s six of one, half a dozen of the other.”

-Sleep on it: hold off on making a decision until you can think it over more.
+Sleep on it: Delaying a decision to think it through.

 “Let’s sleep on it before issuing the purchase order.”

-Spinning my wheels: putting in a lot of effort but not achieving anything in return.
+Spinning my wheels: Exerting effort without achieving anything worthwhile.

-“I’ve been spinning my wheels all day trying to solve this problem.”
+“I’ve been spinning my wheels trying to solve this problem.”